Tom Aspaul: 2021–2024: Life in Plastic

+2024–present: Cabin Fever

+In November 2024, Aspaul released the first single from his third album, "Cabin Fever".
+The album, also titled Cabin Fever, was independently released on 19 May 2025 via digital and limited vinyl formats.
+The record, inspired by an unsettling LSD‑fueled Midsommar weekend in a remote cabin on the Stockholm archipelago, marked a shift toward introspective psychedelic pop with deeply personal and emotionally candid lyrics.
+Critics praised its mature tone and refined production, highlighting tracks like "That Girl" and "Drama" for their emotional depth and authenticity.
+Following the album's release, Aspaul embarked on a string of summer dates, including a stint supporting Kesha on the UK leg of her House of Kesha Tour.
+In August 2025 he began the Cabin Fever Live tour, opening in Reykjavik and performing across Europe and North America in support of the project.

 Artistry

 Aspaul is a pop singer and songwriter, though his music has straddled pop, R&B and electronic/dance.
 Aspaul is noted for using vocal harmonies extensively and his songs often feature his own voice layered several times.
 His vocals have been described as having an "unapologetic queerness" as well as being "unique", "soulful", "smooth", "versatile" and "effortless".
-He frequently cites Rodney Jerkins, Janet Jackson and Jennifer Lopez amongst his favourite musicians, although more recently, the likes of La Roux, Empire of the Sun and Daft Punk have influenced his work stylistically - as well as Chic, Grace Jones and ELO.
+He frequently cites Rodney Jerkins, Janet Jackson and Jennifer Lopez among his favourite musicians, although more recently, the likes of La Roux, Empire of the Sun and Daft Punk have influenced his work stylistically - as well as Chic, Grace Jones and ELO.

 Other work

 Tom launched a music and pop culture podcast, Bottle Pop with Tom Aspaul in 2017.
-He is the host, with fellow singer/songwriter guests including MNEK, Becky Hill, Siobhan Donaghy, Anita Blay and Clare Maguire; as well as music journalist guests such as Popjustice.
+He is the host, with fellow singer-songwriter guests including MNEK, Becky Hill, Siobhan Donaghy, Anita Blay and Clare Maguire; as well as music journalist guests such as Popjustice.
 Since 2018 Tom has been sporadically presenting on the internet only radio station, FUBAR Radio.
 In 2020 he began hosting a weekly show on Gorgeous FM, an LGBTQ+ station for Birmingham, the Black Country and Shropshire.
 In 2021, Tom was part of United Kingdom's jury in the Eurovision Song Contest 2021.